 This should be your first priority.
-As with all MacOS updates, some Macs will be left behind by the new software.
-You certainly don’t want to go through the process of acquiring the developer beta if your Mac isn’t even compatible!
+As with all MacOS updates, some Macs can’t support the new software due to outdated hardware.
+You certainly don’t want to go through the process of acquiring the public beta if you can’t even run it on your Mac!

 If you’re good to go, then move on to the next step.
 If not, time to buy a new Mac!

-By nature, betas are unstable, and developer betas are even more so.
+By nature, betas are unstable.
 There’s a chance of serious bugs corrupting your data, and you need to be prepared in case that happens.
+Unfortunately, you can’t merely roll back to a stable version without a complete factory reset.
+Instead, you should have a Time Machine backup locked and loaded before installing any beta.

 There is another option if you don’t have an external drive and still want to try the beta.
 You can partition your Mac’s drive and silo off a space to experiment with Big Sur.
 This is a little more complicated, and you need enough local storage to manage two operating systems.
 If you are interested, we have a guide where you can learn more.